dobralaszloedgar/BBCP-deconvolution/README.md

 Deconvolution.py calculates mass percentages for a BBCP sample from a GPC UV sample by fitting gaussian distributions to the graph.
-Graphing GPC.py graphs the GPC data (Normalization vs Mn).
+Graphing GPC.py graphs the GPC IR data (Normalization vs Mn).